 Joanne is a lawyer working at Corrs Chambers Westgarth (Brisbane), a national commercial law firm, with over 25 years experience.
 Her legal experience includes work for a range of non-profit and charitable organisations, advising on their structure, constituent documents, governance and legal obligations.
 She is also a committee member of Playlab Inc, and has been with Backbone’s Management Committee for 17 years.

 Andrew is an Analyst in KPMG’s Deal Advisory practice and has extensive experience in providing transaction advice, tax, accounting and middle-market advisory services to private business ranging from start-up companies to large corporate groups.
+To Backbone Andrew brings a youthful energy and fine sense of how technology solutions can improve our data and reporting to inform our financial choices and manage risk.

 Matthew is an Australian based Technical Consultant.
 After graduating from the Queensland University of Technology with a Bachelor of Fine Arts and New York University’s Liberal Arts program, Matthew worked on a broad range of projects both nationally and internationally.
 Now, as Technical Systems Specialist for Queensland University of Technology’s Creative Industry Faculty, Matthew has a passion for developing technology platforms to allow students to create innovate art that bridge science, digital media, and performing arts.